jiexunsee/graph-cnn-recommender-systems/docs/README.md

+## 22 Jan 2019
+* Updated model that includes side features, such that it can now use multiple graph convolution layers.
+* Working on interim report.

 ## 22 Dec 2018
 * RGGCN doesn't perform very well using 3 or more layers.
 Best results so far using 1 or 2 layers.
 Testing done on Douban dataset so far.